 In an effort to provide timely notice to the campus community in the event of a Clery Act Crime that may pose an ongoing threat to members of the campus community, the University Police issues "Timely Warnings."
-The University may issue a Timely Warning for the following: arson; aggravated assault; criminal homicide; domestic violence; dating violence; robbery; burglary; sexual assault; hate crimes; and stalking.
+The University may issue a Timely Warning for the following: arson; aggravated assault; criminal homicide; domestic violence; dating violence; motor vehicle theft; robbery; burglary: sexual assault: hate crimes: and stalking.
 The University may also issue a Timely Warning for alcohol, drug, and weapon arrests or disciplinary referrals that may pose a continuing threat to the campus community.
 University Police will distribute these warnings through a variety of ways, including but not limited to emails, posters, web postings, and media.
 The University also has the ability to send text message alerts to those who register their cell phone numbers.

-The purpose of a Timely Warning is to notify the campus community of the incident and to provide information that may enable the community to take steps to protect themselves from similar incidents.
-The University will issue Timely Warnings considering on a case-by-case basis the following criteria: (1) one of the above listed crimes are reported; (2) the perpetrator has not been apprehended; and (3) there is a substantial risk to the safety of other members of the campus community because of this crime.
+The purpose of a Timely Warning is to notify the campus community of the incident and to provide information that may enable members of the community to take steps to protect themselves from similar incidents.
+The University will issue Timely Warnings considering on a case-by-case basis the following criteria: (1) one of the above listed crimes are reported; (2) the perpetrator has not been apprehended; (3) there is a substantial risk to the safety of other members of the campus community because of this crime; and (4) possible risk of compromising law enforcement effort.
 An institution is not required to provide a timely warning with respect to crimes reported to a pastoral or professional counselor.
 The University may also issue an alert in other circumstances, which may pose a significant threat to the campus community.